Support Group Facilitators

 Janis, who also goes by Jan, is a co-facilitator of the MDF New York City/New Jersey Support Group.
 Formerly literacy coach and teacher but now retired, Janis lives in Sommorset, NJ with her husband and spends her free time with her children and grandchildren.
 Jan has an active lifestyle and loves art, theater, as well as visiting Manhatten.
 After her siblings started being diagnosed with myotonic dystrophy, Jan was genetically tested and was diagnosed in 2013.
 As the oldest of eleven children, Jan has has five siblings pass away due to DM and is motivated to support the DM community in any way she can.

 Jeannine DeSoi is a Co-Support Group Facilitator of the Massachusetts MDF support group.
-Jeannine is 32 years old, and lives just outside of Boston, MA.
+Jeannine lives just outside of Boston, MA.
 She was diagnosed with DM1 at 27 years old, less than 6 months before her wedding.
 Jeannine works full time as a Registered Nurse at a major hospital in Boston, which includes working three 12-hour shifts a week!
 She has a two-and-a-half-year-old unaffected son who is the sunshine of her life.
-After the retirement of the incredible Tim Haylon, Jeannine volunteered to lead the group and is proud to share their membership now spans Massachusetts, Maine, and Connecticut.
+After the retirement of the incredible Tim Haylon, Jeannine volunteered to lead the group and is proud to share their membership now spans Massachusetts, Maine, New Hampshire, and Connecticut.

 Jodie Howell, LPN, CCRP, Support Group Co-Facilitator for the Virginia State area and is the Clinical Research Coordinator at Virginia Commonwealth University.
 With 14 years of clinical research experience, she has spent three years focusing on neuromuscular disease, helping implement studies and trials for DM1 and FSHD.
 For the last three years, she has focused on the Myotonic Dystrophy Translational Research Program at Virginia Commonwealth University.